Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lancashire and are not the council.
 About us

-The Environment, Economic Growth and Transport Scrutiny Committee met on Thursday, 23 April 2026, to discuss the council's gully cleaning policy, street lighting column structural surveys, and its work programme for 2025-26.
-Key decisions included the formulation of recommendations to the Cabinet Member for Highways and Transport regarding the gully cleaning policy, and the adoption of a new approach to prioritising street lighting column replacements.
+The Environment, Economic Growth and Transport Scrutiny Committee of Lancashire County Council met on Thursday, 23 April 2026, to discuss the gully cleaning policy, street lighting column structural surveys, and the committee's work programme.
+Key decisions included the agreement to review the criteria for gully cleaning to ensure a better balance between proactive maintenance and resident reassurance, and the recommendation to increase funding for drainage works.
+The committee also agreed to a new prioritisation system for street lighting column replacements, focusing on safety and community impact.

 Gully Cleaning Policy

-In response, Kirstie Williams, Interim Head of Service Highways Operations and Design, acknowledged these concerns and stated that the council is reviewing the criteria and supplementary guidance.
-The committee agreed to recommend that the Cabinet Member for Highways and Transport consider:
+In response, Kirsty Williams, Interim Head of Service Highways Operations and Design, acknowledged these concerns and stated that the council was reviewing the policy and gathering data to inform a new five-year cyclic programme.
+The committee agreed to recommend that the Cabinet Member for Highways and Transport review the gully cleaning policy with a view to widening the criteria and considering extenuating circumstances.
+They also recommended that any supplementary guidance developed be shared with all councillors to improve understanding of the assessment criteria.

 Street Lighting Column Routine Structural Surveys

 The committee reviewed the approach to the removal and prioritisation of replacement of street lighting columns.
-Lancashire County Council has a duty of care to maintain its lighting stock in a safe condition, and the current stock of lighting columns over 40 years old is considered to be poor, with 23,832 columns in this age bracket as of March 2026.
-The council is a densely lit authority, with 21.1 columns per kilometre compared to the average of 12.7 for similar shire authorities.
+Paul Binks, Highways Asset Manager, explained that Lancashire County Council has a duty of care to maintain its lighting stock in a safe condition, even though it does not have a statutory duty to provide lighting.
+He highlighted that a significant number of lighting columns are over 40 years old, with 23,832 columns in this age bracket as of March 2026.
+The current condition of this aging stock is considered POOR

-The current methodology for assessing old columns involves a structural assessment based on Guidance Note 22 (GN22), which considers factors such as material type, location, and condition.
-This process identifies columns that require removal or re-testing.
-However, there has been a shortfall in budget to replace all columns recommended for removal, resulting in 295 columns being removed and not replaced (stumped
+The current methodology for assessing column risk is based on Guidance Note 22 (GN22), which considers factors such as material type, location, and age.
+This assessment identifies columns that require testing and, if necessary, removal.
+However, it was noted that there is a budget shortfall for replacing all columns that are recommended for removal, leading to 295 columns being removed and not replaced (stumped

 ) as of March 2026.